 FOR VALUE RECEIVED, HS Energy Services, Inc. (the “Assignor”) hereby sells, assigns, novates and transfers to Enron North America Corp., its successors and assigns (the “Assignee”), with effect at 12:00 p.m. on _________________, 2000 (the “Effective Time”) all of the Assignor’s right, title and interest in and to and delegates to Assignee all of Assignor’s obligations under and relating to the transactions entered into between J. Aron & Company (“J. Aron”) and the Assignor as listed in Annex A (the “Transactions”).

 The Assignor represents and warrants to Assignee that it owns all such right, title and interest in and to the Transactions free and clear of any lien or encumbrance whatsoever and has exclusive power and authority to effect the sale, assignment and novation thereof and to execute this Assignment and Novation Agreement.
+Upon the Effective Time the Assignor shall automatically release J. Aron from any and all obligations under the Transactions.

 The Assignee hereby agrees, effective at the Effective Time, to be bound by the terms of the Transactions and to perform all of the obligations of the Assignor in respect thereof as if the Transactions had been contracted originally between J. Aron. and the Assignee subject to the following paragraph.